toth12/vha_auschwitz_report/README.md

 python markov_modelling/train_markov_model.py
 ```

 First, partitions the segment-keyword matrix into subsets based on the metadata.
 For instance, it creates a segment keyword matrix that contains segments only by women survivors of Birkenau (the new document index is saved).
 Next, it finds all unique topic word combinations (named higher level topic in the paper), which will be the states in the first Markov State model; it creates a null count matrix with the topic combinations as rows and columns.
 After this it creates a trajectory list, i.e. list of 'higher level topics' that follow each other.
 It iterates through the reshaped segment-keyword matrix, detects the corresponding topic combination, and appends it to the trajectory list.
 Next, each pair of topic combinations is identified, and the previously created null count matrix is updated accordingly.
 Following this step, the count matrix is transformed into a transition matrix, again higher level topics as rows and columns.
 With a technique of fuzzy markov chain, the transition matrix with higher level topics is transformed into a new transiton matrix with the original topic words.
 Finally, this is used to train the final Markov State Model.
-Also calculates the stationary probabilities of different topic words.
+It also calculates the stationary probabilities of different topic words.

+See the metadata field in the Appendix here

 Input data:
-* data/output/segment_keyword_matrix/segment_keyword_matrix_100.txt
+* data/output/segment_keyword_matrix/segment_keyword_matrix.txt
-* data/output/segment_keyword_matrix/feature_index_100.csv
+* data/output/segment_keyword_matrix/feature_index.csv
-* data/output/segment_keyword_matrix/document_index_100.csv
+* data/output/segment_keyword_matrix/document_index.csv
 * data/input/biodata_birkenau.csv

 Output data: